ganesh9980/High-Performance-Computing/README.md

-We compared Pymp and Joblib on 2 majorly used datasets in the machine learning world.
+We compared Pymp and Joblib libraries on 2 majorly used datasets in the machine learning world.
 Those are Image and Stocks.

 Below are the links for the datasets we used from Kaggle: https://www.kaggle.com/jacksoncrow/stock-market-dataset